MrBeast Burger: Lawsuit

 On June 17, 2023, after a fan tweeted a query on the deletion of the MrBeast Burger announcement video, Donaldson replied, stating that he is "moving on from MrBeast Burger" to "focus on Feastables and making snacks".
 He said he regrets signing "a bad deal" with Virtual Dining Concepts, LLC, but said the company "won't let me stop even though it's terrible for my brand".
 Donaldson's replies were deleted soon after.

 On July 31, 2023, MrBeast (Jimmy Donaldson) filed a lawsuit against Virtual Dining Concepts for breach of contract.
 Donaldson's complaint stated his belief that the company behind his chain has failed to uphold the quality he so desired, alleging that it was more focused on its own growth than the quality of the venture's product.
 The filing also stated that Virtual Dining Concepts trademarked MrBeast without the knowledge of Donaldson, and because of such, Donaldson has not received any compensation from MrBeast Burger.

 Virtual Dining's lawyers quickly dismissed the complaints and alleged that Donaldson's allegations are "riddled with false statements and inaccuracies", noting that Donaldson recently attempted to negotiate a new contract with Virtual Dining.
-The firm, represented by Greenberg Traurig, further claims that Donaldson used "bullying tactics" in order to escape from his existing contractual obligations without sensible reasoning.
+The firm, represented by Greenberg Traurig, further claims that Donaldson used "bullying tactics" to escape from his existing contractual obligations without sensible reasoning.
 Virtual Dining "had hoped Mr. Donaldson would act honorably", but said he had "elevated greed over his word and the truth", and that he "will face the consequences in court when Virtual Dining files it [sic] claims against him".
 The case will be heard in the United States District Court for the Southern District of New York, with no judge assigned as of yet.

+Virtual Dining Concepts later counter-sued, alleging that Donaldson "walked away from a promising deal" and failed to meet various contractual obligations, including promotional appearances for the brand.
+In 2026, more leaked messages showed that Donaldson was resentful of the brand.